 - People who have been treated with radiation therapy for Hodgkin lymphoma or other forms of lymphoma in the head and neck are at an increased risk for developing papillary and follicular thyroid cancer.

 - One or more exposures to radioactive iodine (also called I-131), especially in childhood, may increase the risk of papillary and follicular thyroid cancer.
-Sources of I-131 include radioactive fallout from atomic weapons testing during the 1950s and 1960s, nuclear power plant accidents (for example, the 1986 Chernobyl nuclear power plant accident), and environmental releases from atomic weapon production plants.
+Sources of I-131 include radioactive fallout from atomic weapons testing during the 1950s and 1960s, nuclear power plant accidents (for example, the 1986 Chernobyl nuclear power plant accident and the 2011 earthquake and tsunami that damaged nuclear power plants in Japan), and environmental releases from atomic weapon production plants.

 Diet low in iodine.
 Iodine is needed for normal thyroid functioning.
 In the United States, iodine is added to salt to help prevent thyroid problems.